-C. diff is short for Clostridium difficile, an infectious bacterium that causes a condition called clostridium difficile colitis.
+C. diff is short for Clostridium difficile, an infectious bacterium that causes a condition known as clostridium difficile colitis.

-About 3 percent of adults and 66 percent of infants have C. diff in their intestines.
-However, other bacteria in the intestines usually keep the amount of C. diff under control.
+Between 5 to 15 percent of healthy adults — and 84.4 percent of newborns and healthy infants — have C. diff in their intestines, according to the American College of Gastroenterology (ACG).
+However, other bacteria that live in the intestines usually keep the amount of C. diff under control.

 The main symptom of a C. diff infection is diarrhea.
 Other symptoms include:

-C. diff infection symptoms can range from mild to severe.
+Symptoms of a C. diff infection can range from mild to severe.
 Call your doctor if you notice you’re having diarrhea three or more times a day or your symptoms aren’t going away after two or three days.

 The C. diff bacterium comes from feces.
 You can develop an infection if you touch a contaminated surface and then touch your mouth.